Content of this article:

 Here you will use AOMEI Backupper Professional to sync files in Windows 10/8/7/XP/Vista.
 If you want to access files on the server computer, you need to ensure that they are on the same LAN.
 If you just want to make an exact copy for disaster recovery, you can choose to sync files/folders to network drive, cloud drive, NAS, external hard drive, USB, etc, so you can stay away from the computer failures, such as, system crash, hard disk collapse, virus attack, and more.

-There are also three different file sync solutions that may be more in line with your needs.
+There are four file sync solutions that can be in line with your different needs.
 Please stay for a while and read them carefully.

 >> Real-Time Sync: This feature will monitor changes in real-time and sync them immediately when detected, including the newly added files, modified files, and deleted files.